 Note: I have not affiliated with any of the phone case manufacturers or any phone skin manufacturer so this comparison is completely unbias.

 Look, while many of you are aware, there are some of us who are not entirely sure about the differences between a phone case and a phone case.
 So, let’s get that out of the way first.

 Phone Cases are of different types and are made up of various materials.
 Here are the materials used in the phone cases:

 - Slim/Thin Cases– Thermoplastic polyurethane (TPU): A kind of plastic which is flexible, elastic and resists oil and smudges.

 - Transparent Cases– Very thin TPU material used, usually 1-2mm thin.
-Doesn’t provide extreme protection but enough to prevent phone from scratching and prevent phone from damage when dropped from a small height.
+Doesn’t provide extreme protection but enough to prevent a phone from scratching and prevent the phone from damage when dropped from a small height.
 Preserves the design of the phone.

-- PU Leather Cases– Made from PU leather which is a synthetic leather which looks as though it is a real one.
+- PU Leather Cases– Made from PU leather which is synthetic leather which looks as though it is a real one.
 It costs less (around $5-$15) but doesn’t feel anywhere near like real leather.

 - Leather Cases– These are real leather cases usually made by premium brands or by manufacturers themselves.
 Apple sells leather iPhones and iPads cases which are legitimate leather.
 They feel really good in the hand and the texture is really smooth.